 Building inspectors issue Department of Buildings (DOB) violations when property doesn’t comply with the construction codes, NYC zoning resolution, and other laws and rules.
-Just like Environmental Control Board (ECB) Notices of Violation, open DOB violations can prevent an owner from selling or refinancing a property.
+Just like OATH violations, open DOB violations can prevent an owner from selling or refinancing a property.

 Identifying Open DOB Violations

-The Property Profile Overview on the Buildings Information System shows the number of open ECB and DOB violations.
+The Property Profile Overview on the Buildings Information System shows the number of open DOB and OATH violations.
 This page appears when you enter an address on the Building Information Search screen.
 Clicking on the “Violations-DOB” link brings up the violation history for the property.

 - Open DOB violations do not have an asterisk next to the violation number.